 The most recent figures show that the number of AI related patent applications in the industry stood at 65 in the three months ending March – down from 544 over the same period in 2021.

 Figures for patent grants related to AI followed a similar pattern to filings – shrinking from 30 in the three months ending March 2021 to 29 in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 AI is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.

 The figures also provide an insight into the largest innovators in the sector.

-It was followed by the United States based Bank of America Corp with 43 AI patent applications, Canada based The Toronto-Dominion Bank (32 applications), and the United States based JPMorgan Chase & Co (31 applications).
+It was followed by the Canada based The Toronto-Dominion Bank with seven AI patent applications, the United States based JPMorgan Chase & Co (5 applications), and Canada based Royal Bank of Canada (5 applications).